Unidata/netcdf/NUG/DAP2.md

 Note that this produces duplicates that will be ignored later.

 At this point the only dimensions left to process should be named dimensions with the same name as some dimension from step number 3, but with a different value.
 For those dimensions create a dimension of the form "<name>M=NN" where M is a counter starting at 1.
 The example has no instances of this.

-Finally and if needed, define a single UNLIMITED dimension named "unlimited" with value zero.
+Finally and if needed, define a single UNLIMITED dimension name "unlimited" with value zero.
 Unlimited will be used to handle certain kinds of DAP2 sequences (see below).

 This leads to the following set of dimensions.

 ````
 dimensions:
   unlimited = UNLIMITED;